Crystallographic actions on contractible algebraic manifolds: Abstract

 \section{Abstract}

 We study properly discontinuous and cocompact actions of a discrete subgroup $\Gamma$ of an algebraic group $G$ on a contractible algebraic manifold $X$.
 We suppose that this action comes from an algebraic action of $G$ on $X$ such that a maximal reductive subgroup of $G$ fixes a point.
-When the semisimple rank of $G$ is at most one or the dimension of $X$ is at most three, we show that $\Gamma$ is virtually polycyclic.
+When the real rank of any simple subgroup of $G$ is at most one or the dimension of $X$ is at most three, we show that $\Gamma$ is virtually polycyclic.
 When $\Gamma$ is virtually polycyclic, we show that the action reduces to a NIL-affine crystallographic action.
-As applications, we prove that the generalized Auslander conjecture for NIL-affine actions holds up to dimension six and give a new proof of the fact that every virtually polycyclic group admits a NIL-affine crystallographic action.
+Specializing to NIL-affine actions, we prove that the generalized Auslander conjecture holds up to dimension six and give a new proof of the fact that every virtually polycyclic group admits a NIL-affine crystallographic action.